-ENTRY AGE for Class M SHOOTING SPORTS-GUN is the exhibitor's age as of June 18, 2022
+ENTRY AGE for Class M SHOOTING SPORTS-GUN is the exhibitor's age as of June 17, 2023

-- 1. Exhibitors are limited to five entries. - Exhibitors must show proof of Hunters Safety the day of the shoot.
-Exhibitors without proof of hunter safety can participate in Air Riffle and Pellet Rife discipline ONLY, and exhibitors must be pre-entered in these classes.
-Waivers are required to shot at Beloit Riffle Club (found online and brought the day of the shoot). - 3.
-For safety reasons all exhibitors need to take a one time safety course.
-It is to be held June 18, the day of Shoot at the Beloit Rifle Club at 7:30 AM.
+.
+Exhibitors are limited to five entries.

+- 2. Exhibitors must show proof of Hunters Safety the day of the shoot.
+Exhibitors without proof of hunter safety can participate in Air Rifle and Pellet Rilfe disciplines ONLY, and exhibitors must be pre-entered in these classes.

+Waivers are required to shoot at Beloit Riffle Club (on the fair website and brought the day of the shoot). - 3.
+For safety reasons all exhibitors need to take a one-time safety course.
+It is to be held June 17, the day of Shoot at the Beloit Rifle Club at 7:30 AM.
 Exhibitors who completed the class in a previous year do not need to take it again.
-Exhibitors that do not attend safety class or do not have proof of hunter safety for the required disciplines will not be allowed to shoot.

-- 4. Safety glasses and ear protection are required for all events and must be furnished by the exhibitor. - 5.
+Exhibitors who do not attend safety class or do not have proof of hunter safety for the required disciplines will not be allowed to shoot. - 4.
+Safety glasses and ear protection are required for all events and must be furnished by the exhibitor. - 5.
 Scopes can only be used in lots 14 & 15 in Class M. Lots 3 & 6, will be shot in prone and standing positions.
-Class M Lots 1, 2, 4 and 7will be shot in 3 positions- prone kneeling, and standing.
-Only aid that may be used in any lot number is a sling that does not touch the ground. - 6.
+Class M Lots 1, 2, 4 and 7 will be shot in 3 positions- prone kneeling, and standing.
+Only aid that may be used in any lot number is a sling that does not touch the ground.
+All silhouette shooting is standing. - 6.
 All firearms and air rifles must be uncased with actions open.
 All firearms must have clear bore indicators.
 All air rifles must have all BB's removed.
 Air Rifle Silhouette is lead pellet only.
 Only 7 1⁄2 to 9 size shot allowed on the trap range. - Exhibitors may check in on the day of the shoot at the Beloit Rifle Club anytime between 8:00 am and 12:00 pm.
 We will shoot rain or shine as long as it is safe.
 THERE WILL BE NO MAKE UP DATE FOR THE COMPETITION. - 8.
-Muzzleloading competition will take place at 1:00 pm. - 9.
-Exhibitors may use hand pump or new style CO2 Air Rifle or Pistol. - 10.
+Muzzleloading competition will take place at 1:00 pm. - Exhibitors may use hand pump or new style CO2 Air Rifle or Pistol. - 10.
 Due to safety concerns exhibitors in shooting sports competition-Gun will enter by age as listed in Class M.